mendixlabs/listview-swipe/README.md

  - Advanced: design the background
    - Create 1, 2, 3 or 4 containers inside the list view item:
-     - The 'Swipe container' will be shown when the foreground is swiped away
+     - The 'Swipe container' will be shown as the foreground and is swiped away.
+Add the class `widget-listview-swipe-foreground` to place over the background containers.
      - The 'Hide container' will be shown after swiping, during hide animation
      - It is possible to create container for left and right or share them
    - Add the container names to their respective field in the widget configuration